Mrozelek/FAQ-website/README.md

 # FAQ-website
+Fully responsive, simple website created to train working with JS.
+Check out the site at: https://mrozelek.github.io/FAQ-website/

-Layout and functionalities based on https://www.youtube.com/watch?v=3PHXvlpOkf4, with my own implementation.
+Layout based on https://youtu.be/3PHXvlpOkf4?t=6515, with my own implementation and functionalities.